Bill Chatfield wrote:by

 platforms because how do you know that unless you waste a bunch of

-addresses into the news reader setup instructions.his
+addresses into the news reader setup instructions.

 o Windows